yhpf/Capstone-General_Assembly/Technical_Report.md

 to improve the quality of the predictions.
 If not I would probably change the target.
 To predict the mood of a song seems to be hard.
 You do not have to use the mode to connect the song with an artist and the song to a country for to see if the artist is a good fit with a country.
 There are probably better variables to choose.
 I would definatly take some time to look at what those might be.
+Mayby go more traditional and look at variables such as what genre an artist belong to and what genre that are popular in a country.